Tutoring Schedules | Types of Tutoring | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

 WS-4: Avoiding Logical Fallacies in Writing

 In this workshop, we will use critical thinking skills to avoid common fallacies that weaken an argument.
-We will use ethics, passion and logic to construct solid persuasive rhetoric.
+We will use ethics, passion and logic to construct solid persuasive arguments.

 WS-5: If You Don’t Read It, Who Will?
 Editing and Proofreading